forestryio/forestry.io/hugo/content/blog/cloudinary-integration.md

 Today we're proud to announce an easy way to optimize your image delivery with Cloudinary and Forestry.

-Implementation with Cloudinary on sites that were managed by Forestry (e.g. this site) was anything but straightforward and a lot of the simplicity of using Cloudinary got lost on the way.
+Using Cloudinary on sites that were managed by Forestry (e.g. this site) usually resulted in verbose implementations that had lost much of the simplicity.
+Now it's as simple as adding your cloud name, API key and secret to Forestry's Media settings to sync these two libraries.

-As a developer you can now use the super fast Cloudinary CDN the way you would with any other static site.
+As a developer you can use the super fast Cloudinary CDN the way you would with any other static site.
 At the same time your editors can use Forestry's Media Library and Editor to use and upload Cloudinary assets.

 {{% tip %}}